Vadim Zvjaginsev: Playing style

 Zvjaginsev has been described as a very aggressive, tactical player.
 Viktor Korchnoi in an interview described him as a very original player, with an unusual view on life, which is reflected in his chess.
 He has been known to unleash the occasional outlandish opening novelty in order to catch his opponent off guard and avoid established theory and home preparation.
-At a number of recent events, he even rolled out his own startling antidote to the Sicilian Defence, which renders the game a battle of wits from the very start.
-The revolutionary 1.e4 c5 2.Na3!? surprised the entire chess world, not least top grandmasters Khalifman and Ponomariov (both former FIDE World Champions), whom Zvjaginsev defeated with his creation.
+At a number of events, he even rolled out his own startling antidote to the Sicilian Defence, which renders the game a battle of wits from the very start.
+The revolutionary 1.e4 c5 2.Na3!? surprised the entire chess world around 2005, not least top grandmasters Alexander Khalifman and Ruslan Ponomariov (both former FIDE World Champions), whom Zvjaginsev defeated with his creation.

+In 2025, Zvjaginsev tied for second place along with Andrey Esipenko and Daniil Dubov, all scoring 6 points.
+He was undefeated throughout the tournament and won 15 rating points.